ExpressLRS/ExpressLRS/PCB/2400MHz/TX_SX1280_Slimmer/readme.md

 - Solder the e28 module.
 Dont forget to change the zero ohm resistor near the ufl.
 Default is to use the PCB antenna, it must be repositioned to use the ufl.
 - Solder the WROOM32 module
-- Solder the 10k resistors
+- Solder the 10k resistor
 - Solder the capacitor
 - Set the regulator voltage to 3.45V by rotating the potentiometer on the top fully clockwise, and jumper both the 5V and 12V pads on the back.
 Why didn't we just jumper the 3.3V?
 Because that also requires cutting the ADJ trace and potentially damaging the regulator.
 The e28 will also run better on a voltage slightly above 3.3V.